emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 With its call to "speak badly" and specific advice aimed at starting to speak as quickly as possible — including knowingly ignoring grammar and relying on easier-to-learn, but incorrect work-arounds — _The Language Secret_ falls firmly into the speak-from-day-one camp.

-I'm not convinced that very early speaking is helpful—or even that it isn't _harmful_.
+But I'm not convinced that very early speaking is helpful—or even that it isn't _harmful_.

-I didn't start speaking German _badly_ — at least not in the way Stedman suggests, in a sort of "me, Tarzan" way.
-After about a year of soaking in comprehensible input, I started _speaking_ at about a B1 level.
+I didn't start speaking German _badly_, at least not in the way Stedman suggests, in a sort of "me, Tarzan" way.
+After about a year of soaking in comprehensible input, I started speaking at about a B1 level.
 I never had the chance to develop bad habits at A1 that could follow me to B1.

 Still, the existence of a true "silent period" in 2nd language acquisition by _children_ isn't even settled in the research yet, let alone in language-learning adults ([Roberts 2014](https://doi.org/10.1016/j.ecresq.2013.09.001)).
 And at the end of the day, Stedman is the polyglot, not I. Go forth and speak badly if that's what you want to do.